jared-hughes/DesmosText/spec/Item.md

 Desmos automatically prunes keys (using `delete obj[key]`) that are the same as the default (presumably to save server space/bandwidth).
 Hence default options such as `label: outline` are omitted from processing because they carry no information.

-If an item line specifies something twice, the former gets overriden and a compile-time warning is emitted.
+If an item line specifies something twice, that is a compile-time error.

 ### Colors